OpenDAoC/OpenDAoC-Core/SRD/03_Magic_Systems/Spell_Mechanics.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview

+**Game Rule Summary**: Spells in DAoC work like advanced weapon attacks - they have cast times instead of swing speeds, use mana instead of endurance, and can miss or be resisted instead of being blocked or parried.
+Your magical skill level, stats, and equipment all affect how fast you cast, how much damage you deal, and how reliable your spells are.
+Different spell types like damage, healing, and crowd control each have their own mechanics and limitations.

 Spell mechanics in DAoC govern how magic is cast, its cost, range, damage, and effectiveness.
 The system balances power consumption, cast time, and specialization to create strategic magical combat.

 ## Core Mechanics

 ### Cast Time

+**Game Rule Summary**: Cast time is how long it takes to cast a spell, similar to weapon speed for fighters.
+Higher Dexterity makes you cast faster, and magical items can provide casting speed bonuses.
+However, spells can't be cast faster than 40% of their base time no matter how much speed you have.
+Quick Cast abilities let you cast instantly but cost double the mana.

 #### Base Cast Time
 ```